 Companies are shifting further toward standardized pay structures

-reported a single national pay rate, while 29% noted regional rates.
+The largest portion of those with standardized structures (42%) reported a single national pay rate, while 29% noted regional rates.

 Organizations track employee locations

 Asked in a write-in question about their most pressing compensation and benefits challenge in the post-pandemic era, many survey respondents cited remote work and the questions it raises for compensation professionals.